bpshparis/sandbox/Install-Cognos-Analytics.md

 > :information_source: Commands below are valid for a **Linux/Centos 7**.

-> :warning: Some of commands below will need to be adapted to fit Linux/Debian or MacOS .
+> :warning: Some of commands below will need to be adapted to fit Linux/Debian.

 ### Log in OCP